mbutov/asdf-jetbrains-template/README.md

 # Set a version globally (on your ~/.tool-versions file)
 asdf global PRODUCT latest

-# Now jetbrains-PRODUCT commands are available
+# Now PRODUCT command is available
 PRODUCT --version
 ```